Parameterized Complexity of Streaming Diameter and Connectivity Problems: Lower Bounds for Diameter

-\begin{theorem} Any streaming algorithm for \textsc{Diameter} that works on a family of graphs that includes the `Windmill-Perm' construction in the AL model using 1 pass over the stream requires $\Omega(n \log n)$ bits of memory. \end{theorem} \begin{proof} Let $\pi, j$ be the input to $\textsc{Perm}_n$, and let $\gamma$ and $\psi$ be the values associated with $j$ (see the definition of $\textsc{Perm}_n$).
+\begin{theorem} Any streaming algorithm for \textsc{Diameter} that works on the `Windmill-Perm' construction in the AL model using 1 pass over the stream requires $\Omega(n \log n)$ bits of memory. \end{theorem} \begin{proof} Let $\pi, j$ be the input to $\textsc{Perm}_n$, and let $\gamma$ and $\psi$ be the values associated with $j$ (see the definition of $\textsc{Perm}_n$).
 We create a graph construction called `Windmill-Perm' on $7n + 8$ vertices, see Figure~\ref{fig:perm_windmill}.
 Start with a path $t = t_1, \ldots, t_8$ on 8 vertices.
-For every index $i$, let $u_{i,1}, u_{i,2}, u_{i,3}$ and $v_{i,1}, v_{i,2}, v_{i,3}$ be two triplets.
+For each index $i$, let $u_{i,1}, u_{i,2}, u_{i,3}$ and $v_{i,1}, v_{i,2}, v_{i,3}$ be two triplets.
 If $i$ is the $\psi$-th index, Bob inserts the edges $(u_{i,1},u_{i,2})$ and $(u_{i,2},u_{i,3})$, otherwise, Bob inserts the edges $(u_{i,1},u_{i,2})$ and $(u_{i,1},u_{i,3})$.
 For the other triplet, if the $\gamma$-th bit of $i$ is a 1, Bob inserts the edges $(v_{i,1},v_{i,2})$ and $(v_{i,2},v_{i,3})$, and otherwise Bob inserts the edges $(v_{i,1},v_{i,2})$ and $(v_{i,1},v_{i,3})$.
 Now add two vertices $u_{i,4}$ and $v_{i,4}$ and the edges $(u_{i,3}, u_{i,4})$ and $(v_{i,4}, v_{i,1})$.
 Now Alice inserts edges depending on her permutation $\pi$.
-For every $i$, Alice inserts the edge $(u_{i,4}, v_{\pi(i),4})$, i.e. the first triplet of index $i$ gets connected to the second triplet of index $\pi(i)$.
+For each $i$, Alice inserts the edge $(u_{i,4}, v_{\pi(i),4})$, i.e. the first triplet of index $i$ gets connected to the second triplet of index $\pi(i)$.
 We complete the construction by `glueing' the vertices $u_{i,1}$ onto $t_1$, these are the same vertex.
 Notice that this is a connected graph because a permutation is a bijective function.
-Given a streaming algorithm that works on such a graph, Alice and Bob can construct an AL stream corresponding to this graph by having Alice first reveal the vertices $u_{i,4},v_{i,4}$ for every $i$ (and their edges, which Alice knows), and then passing the memory state of the algorithm to Bob who reveals the rest of the vertices.
+Given a streaming algorithm that works on such a graph, Alice and Bob can construct an AL stream corresponding to this graph by having Alice first reveal the vertices $u_{i,4},v_{i,4}$ for each $i$ (and their edges, which Alice knows), and then passing the memory state of the algorithm to Bob who reveals the rest of the vertices and their edges.
 This completes one pass of the stream.

 We now claim that the diameter of this graph is at least 14 when the answer to $\textsc{Perm}_n$ is YES, and otherwise the diameter is at most 13.

 Assume the answer to $\textsc{Perm}_n$ is YES, that is, the $\gamma$-th bit of the image of the $\psi$-th index under $\pi$ is 1.
 The triplet $u_{\psi,1}, u_{\psi,2}, u_{\psi,3}$ must have the edges $(u_{\psi,1},u_{\psi,2})$ and $(u_{\psi,2},u_{\psi,3})$ by construction.
 Then the edge $(u_{\psi,4}, u_{\pi(\psi),4})$ is present because of Alice, and this leads to a triplet with the edges $(v_{\pi(\psi),1},v_{\pi(\psi),2})$ and $(v_{\pi(\psi),2},v_{\pi(\psi),3})$ by the assumption that this is a YES instance.
 Therefore, the distance from $v_{\pi(\psi),3}$ to $t_8$ is 14, and so the diameter is at least 14.